CraigSDel/matco/README.md

-# matco
+# Matco

-Matco is a project management software solution.
+Matco is a project management software solution built as a school project in Delphi.